webbben/memory-card-share/README.md

 git config --global credential.helper manager
 ```

-## Downloading this program
-This is the moment we've all been waiting for.
-Sorry if the setup has been massive, I kind of forgot how many little things go into using Python, git, github etc.

-#### Display Name
+### Display Name
-First, let's set up your display name in git.
-This will be what other users see you as in our little program:
+Let's set up your display name in git.
+This will be what other users see you as in our little program.

+Enter this command, replacing `"Your Name"` with your name (don't forget the quotes):

-(Windows users can once again use the Git Bash terminal for these git related commands)
+(Windows users can once again use the **Git Bash** terminal for these git related commands)
 ```shell
 git config --global user.name "Your Name"
 ```